 Your lake association has a wealth of information and volunteer opportunities for you to learn and get involved.
 Below is a list of the Lake Associations with websites.

 Cedar Lake Association- No website.
-Current President, Ed Rutkoswki, Email: [email protected]
+Current President, Ed Rutkowski, Email: [email protected]

 South Bar Lake Association- No website.
 Current President, John Collins, Email: [email protected]

-For more specific or in depth information on Watershed Planning or Water Quality please contact Yarrow Brown.
+For more specific or in depth information on Watershed Planning or Water Quality please contact Chase Heise.